MalakElgendy/image-processing/README.md

 # Image Processing API with Node.js, Express, and TypeScript Overview:-

-### this project is backend API build with Node.js,Express,Eypescript,Multer,Sharp that allows user to:
+### this project is backend API build with Node.js,Express,Typescript,Multer,Sharp that allows user to:

 1. upload .jpg only images
 2. resize image and download it
 3. view uploaded images in gallery

+---

 ## More into project :
-.
  Uploading images requires .jpg files can be uploaded by multer with file validation

-.
-Resizing images resized images can be downloaded locally with specifyed width and height
+ Resizing images resized images can be downloaded locally with specified width and height

-.
-Rrror handling with try and catch or if conditions
+ Error handling with try and catch or if conditions

-.
  Testing with jasmine to test API endpoints and functions

-.
  Typescript to write the whole code which will be translated to javascript using <npm run build>

-.
  Eslint and prettier to make sure the code is formatted

-.
  Front-end to display the gallery and allows the user to interact with various choices

 ## To download :